PoorBillionaire/USN-Journal-Parser/README.rst

 **--quick**

-**Warning: This logic does make some assumptions abou the data in question and could use more testing.
-If you are experiencing issues using this functionality just switch back to using usn.py without the --quick flag.
-I am adjusting its logic every chance I can to make it more helpful/accurate.**
+**Warning: This logic does make (very good) assumptions about the data in question.
+On the off chance you are experience issues using this functionality just switch back to using usn.py without the --quick flag.
+Personally, I have never had issues with it.**

-Speaking of the USN Journal being a Sparse File - IMO, a major pain point when parsing a USN journal is its size on disk.
-These files can easily scale over 20GB, comprised of a large amount of leading \x00 values.
-This means the script needs to 'hunt' for and find the first USN record before it can begin producing results.
+The USN Journal is a Sparse File - A major pain point when parsing a USN journal is its size after being extracted to disk.
+Sparse Files of this nature can easily scale to be dozens of gigabytes in size, comprised of a large swaths of null values.
+As such, this script needs to 'hunt' for and find the first valid USN record before it can begin producing results.

-Using an interpreted language such as Perl or Python to do this initial hunting can be extremely time consuming if an Analyst is working with a larger journal file.
+Using an interpreted language such as Perl or Python to do this initial hunting can be extremely time consuming if an Analyst is working with a large journal file.
 Applying the --quick / -q flag enables the script to perform this search much more quickly: by jumping ahead a gigabyte at a time looking for data.
 Jumping ahead one gigabyte at a time requires the journal in question to be at least one gigabyte in size.
 If it isn't, the script will simply produce an error and exit:

 ::